Walt Disney PicturesThis is a featured page

 • There is a slightly re-orchestrated theme with a choir mixed in for the short variant.
 Some late 1980s theatrical trailers have a voice-over saying "From the name that means magic in entertainment".

-• Some movies such as The Parent Trap, Jungle 2 Jungle, and The Princess Diaries, use a more dramatic re-orchestration.
+• Some films, such as Recess: School's Out, Jungle 2 Jungle, and The Princess Diaries, use a more dramatic re-orchestration.

 • At the end of D3: The Mighty Ducks, it uses a flash sound and then a laser sound.